 Complex trauma is childhood exposure to multiple traumatic incidents over time and the long-term effects of that exposure.
 Examples include neglect or abuse.
 Complex trauma causes extensive damage.
 Children often have significant developmental problems and are unable to form secure attachments as their caregivers are often the source of the trauma.

 Children who experience complex trauma often cope by finding ways to survive from day to day.
 As the child grows up, relationships outside the home can be difficult as they may not have a healthy capacity for loving and accepting love.
-Complex trauma causes physical health problems, too, including abnormal immune systems, extreme physical reactions to stress, chronic pain conditions, and increased incidents of high-risk behavior.
+Complex trauma causes physical health problems, too, including abnormal immune system function, extreme physical reactions to stress, chronic pain conditions, and increased incidents of high-risk behavior such as substance abuse.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.